kotgres/kotgres/README.md

 **This library is in alpha, and the API is subject to change**

-This is a efficient Kotlin ORM to access your Postgres database (also works with Java).
+This is a blazing-fast Kotlin ORM to access your Postgres database _(also works with Java)_.

 It stands out because it is: